 1. Customer Retention Is Cost-effective

-Recurring business is far more cost-effective to attain than new business.
-When you take into account sales, marketing, and customer onboarding costs, as well as the time investment of pursuing new business, it can cost up to five times more to bring in new customers compared to existing ones.
+Retention is far more cost-effective than acquisition.
+Acquiring new customers entails sales, marketing, and customer onboarding costs, which can cost up to seven times more to bring in new customers compared to existing ones.

 2. Customer Retention Increases Profits